Venue

 Train

 The closest train station to the campus is the new Parkville station serviced by the Metro Tunnel.
-The Tunnel is expected to be running a full timetable as of 1st February 2026.
-Those travelling on the Sunbury and Cranbourne/Pakenham lines will be able to travel directly to Parkville Station.
-Others (City Loop services) will need to change trains at the Melbourne Central/State Library stations or Flinders Street/Town Hall stations.
+Those travelling on the Sunbury and Cranbourne/Pakenham lines can travel directly to Parkville Station.
+Others (City Loop services) need to change trains at the Melbourne Central/State Library stations or Flinders Street/Town Hall stations.

 Tram